chrisdoc/thesis/thesis.md

 $dist\left(q,p_i\right) < dist\left(q,p_j\right)$ for each $p_j \in P$
 where $i \neq j$.
 Each cell defines the coverage area for the n-th cell site.
 Moreover each cell is a (possibly unbounded) open convex polygon.
-Fig. [fig:voronoi2] illustrates a Voronoi diagram for 16 random points in a two dimensional space.
+Figure [fig:voronoi2] illustrates a Voronoi diagram for 16 random points in a two dimensional space.
 It can be seen that the outer cells are not closed, they shape an open convex polygon.
 In Section [sec:boundaries] we show a method to produce closed polygons.